Opening Night (1977 film): Reception

-In pop culture
+In popular culture

-The film has been referenced by several musicians.
-Back to the Beat, an EP from the band, Motion City Soundtrack, features a song titled "Opening Night", in reference to the film.
+Several musicians have referenced the film.
+Back to the Beat, an EP from the band Motion City Soundtrack, features a song titled "Opening Night", about the film.
 The Hold Steady's 2008 album Stay Positive makes various allusions to the film; the closing song "Slapped Actress" is the most explicit.
-"Shut Up"—the first track on Savages' 2013 album Silence Yourself—opens with dialogue between Rowlands and Blondell sampled from the film.
+"Shut Up"—the first track on Savages 's 2013 album Silence Yourself—opens with dialogue between Rowlands and Blondell sampled from the film.
 Róisín Murphy's music video for "Exploitation", from the album Hairless Toys, serves as an homage to the movie.

 Jessica Pratt cited the film as an influence on her album Quiet Signs and titled the instrumental first track "Opening Night."
-Describing her reaction to the film after viewing it at a screening, she said, “Sometimes when you see a film, especially an emotional, anguishing film like that, it can just simmer in your subconscious for a while.
-It definitely did that for me.”
+Describing her reaction to the film after viewing it at a screening, she said, "Sometimes when you see a film, especially an emotional, anguishing film like that, it can just simmer in your subconscious for a while.
+It definitely did that for me."

 Pedro Almodóvar repeats the film's accident scene in his film All About My Mother as the center of the dramatic conflict.

+French stage director Cyril Teste adapted the screenplay into his play Opening Night in 2019, which starred Isabelle Adjani as Myrtle Gordon, Frédéric Pierrot as Maurice, and Morgan Lloyd Sicard as Manny.

+Rufus Wainwright and Ivo van Hove adapted the film into a musical, which premiered at the Gielgud Theatre in London's West End in March 2024.